franzbu/HAeating/README.md

 # Home Assistant Heating

-As always, first things first: here is what your heating automation might look like (and yes, the colors for the rooms, in this case 'Stubbe' and 'Blue Room', carry meaning; so one glance suffices to know whether a room is currently heating, in heating demand, or off).
+First things first: Here is what your heating automation might look like (and yes, the colors for the rooms, in this case 'Stubbe' and 'Blue Room', carry meaning; so one glance suffices to know whether a room is currently heating, in heating demand, or off).

 <img width="924" height="532" alt="Screenshot 2026-02-17 at 8 04 22 AM" src="https://github.com/user-attachments/assets/32b9a76a-f5c5-4db7-a06a-e69e7604f3b8" />